DoctorRyner/perplacer/README.md

 (Still just a template)

-An perl6 utility for text replacement
+A perl6 utility for text replacement